Skip to main content

 Step 5: Prepare the Expert Review Package

-A well-organized expert review package accelerates the opinion process and reduces the risk of the expert missing critical details.
+A well-organized expert review package speeds up the opinion process and cuts the risk of your expert missing critical details.
 Include:

-3. Relevant clinical guidelines — published standards applicable to the specialty and condition at issue
+3. Relevant clinical guidelines, meaning published standards applicable to the specialty and condition at issue

-4. Case summary memo — a brief overview of the allegations and specific questions for the expert
+4. Case summary memo with a brief overview of the allegations and specific questions for the expert

-5. Prior/subsequent records — baseline health and outcomes after the alleged malpractice
+5. Prior/subsequent records covering baseline health and outcomes after the alleged malpractice

-The goal is to give the expert everything needed to form an opinion without requiring them to spend hours organizing records themselves.
-Experts bill by the hour — a disorganized package costs your client money and delays the case.
+The goal: give your expert everything they need to form an opinion without spending hours organizing records themselves.
+Experts bill by the hour.
+A disorganized package costs your client money and delays the case.

 Step 6: Maintain the Chronology as the Case Evolves